 Schubart’s interests include poetry, photography, stone gardening, food preparation, classical and primitive music.
 He lives in Hinesburg, Vermont, with his wife Katherine, a writer.
 He has three sons, Bill, Peter and Steven and a daughter Anna, as well as a stepson Guy and a stepdaughter Phoebe.

 Vermont College of Fine Arts (current)

-Vermont Folklife Center (current)
+Vermont Folklife Center (twice)

 Vermont Journalism Trust dba VTDigger.org

 Vermont Arts Council (twice)